Gratheon/gate-video-stream/README.md

     web-app("<a href='https://github.com/Gratheon/web-app'>web-app</a>\n:8080") --> graphql-router("<a href='https://github.com/Gratheon/graphql-router'>graphql-router</a>") --"list video stream URLs"--> gate-video-stream("<a href='https://github.com/Gratheon/gate-video-stream'>gate-video-stream</a>\n:8900") -- "get data for playback" --> mysql

 ```

+### Database
+- Stream - video session that has multiple 10s segments.
+- Segment - part of the stream.
+Contains statistics on found bees coming in/out.

 ### Development
 ```